zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 # Changelog

 ## 2.1
+*Aegis support is not yet ready, this changelog contains various strings about it for historical and progress tracking purposes*
 ### Additions
 - S.O.G.
 Prairie Fire CDLC support
 - Cam Lao Nam support
 - Khe Sanh support
 - Tanoa support
 - Takistan support
-- Multiple Rivals factions per modset support, startup menu changes due to this
+- Multiple Rivals factions per modset support, startup menu changes to accomodate it
 - Loot Crate Gather Distance parameter
 - Overall Enemy Balance parameter changes - new Below Normal (former pre-2.1 Normal value) and Above Normal (sligtly harder than Normal, former pre-2.1 High value) values,  Normal and High parameter values will be slightly harder
 - Special item for SP or low-population MP - Combat Readiness Recovery Kit, allows owner of such kit instantly revive someone including user of such kit, one-time use, could be bought in Vehicle Box store in "Other" tab, could be turned on via startup parameter